amazeeio/docs/support.md

 # Support

 ## Mail
-If you have issues with the systems or need help feel free to send us a mail to support@amazee.io
+If you have issues with the systems or need help feel free to send us a mail to `support@amazee.io`

-## Slack Team
+## Slack Chat
 Customers have access to our Slack Chat where ongoing deployments and status information is passed on: [Get your account now. - https://slack.amazee.io](https://slack.amazee.io)

 ## Status Page